 This how-to tutorial requires a low boil of water.
 Once the water begins to boil, turn off the heat.
 Add the sterling piece(s).
 My sterling pitcher took up the entire pot.
 Tuck crumpled balls of aluminum foil around the sterling pieces.
 The aluminum foil acted as the cleaning agent.

-This would be a great way to recycle used, but clean sheets of foil (like my mother has stored in her pantry).
 Add approximately a 1/2 cup of baking soda to the pot of water.
 I found this box in bulk and keep it under the sink.

 It was like a high school chemistry lab in my kitchen.